 9.2.2 Duration of Study Period(s) and Subject Participation

-The overall duration of the study is approximately six years from study initiation (ie, first subject enrolled) to study completion (ie, last subject last visit).
-The recruitment period is expected to be approximately three years.
+The overall duration of the study is approximately six years from study initiation (ie, start of data collection) to study completion (ie, end of data collection).
+The recruitment period will be approximately three years.